-- (a) Zoning confers constitutionally protected property interests to use property for any use permitted by zoning; - (b) Nevada cities have no discretion to disapprove or condition an owner's proposed use so long as the use is a permitted use in the zoning district; - (c) Housing is the only permitted use in the R-PD7 zoning district;

-- (d) The General Plan's open space designation cannot prevent the owner from using its property for any use permitted by zoning; and - (e) The parcel as a whole for purposes of regulatory takings analysis is the 35-Acre Property, rather than the PRMP or the Badlands.
+- (a) Zoning confers a constitutionally protected property interest to use property for any use permitted by zoning that can be "taken" if denied; - (b) Nevada cities have no discretion to disapprove or condition an owner's proposed use so long as the use is a permitted use in the zoning district; - (c) Housing is the only permitted use in the R-PD7 zoning district; - (d) The General Plan's open space designation cannot prevent the owner from using its property for any use permitted by zoning; and - (e) The parcel as a whole for purposes of regulatory takings analysis is the 35-Acre Property, rather than the PRMP or the Badlands.

 II(294); V(0899-0906, 0912-0915); VI(0987-0990).
 These conclusions were contrary to Nevada law and the City's Unified Development Code and irreconcilable with the PJR Order.
-Compare id. to I(0147-0150) and citations therein.
+See I(0147-0150) and citations therein.

 The district court found, for ripeness purposes, that the City had made a final decision that it will never allow any housing on the 35-Acre Property, despite the Developer having only filed one set of applications.
 V(0905-0906).
-The district court then concluded that the City is liable for a taking of the 35-Acre Property and ordered the City to pay the Developer \$34,135,000 as just compensation.
+The district court then concluded that the City is liable based on the theories that the City's denial of the Developer's Application effected a taking of: (1) the fee simple interest in the 35-Acre Property by preventing any economically viable use; and (2) the Developer's "property right" or "vested right" to develop housing on the 35-Acre Property.
+II(0295); VI(0987-0990).
+The district court ordered the City to pay the Developer \$34,135,000 as just compensation.
 VI(0987-0990).
-For the purpose of this Petition, the City collectively refers to these decisions, and all other previous interlocutory orders, as "the Judgment."
+For the purpose of this Motion, the City collectively refers to these decisions, and all other previous interlocutory orders, as "the Judgment."